Equestrian mists by noble lashes parted

 What did I imagine my future would look like when I was a pimple-faced, Axe-body-spray-wearing ball of smart-alecky potential?

-Why, I’d be working on my first post-grad most likely.
+Why, I’d be working on my first graduate degree most likely.
 But I’d be almost finished.
 I’d be married to the love of my life of course, and maybe even have rugrats by then.
 Maybe I’d have authored a book or two.
 Maybe not.
 But I’d definitely have some published work in a respected journal, and maybe even a few patents in my name.
 I’d have mastered the violin by then (maybe not “Hilary Hahn mastered”, but I’d at least be orchestra-ready),and I’d have learned a third language perhaps.
 Other than that, I’d have digested a small library’s worth of books, and I’d certainly have traveled the world a bit more too.
 That last part goes without saying.

 The details weren’t too important, but that much at least I would have to show for my life at twenty-four.